yelo-npm/my-class/README.md

 Probably the fastest JS class system out there.
 100% no wrappers, same perfs as hand-written pure JS classes.

 Forked from <https://github.com/jiem/my-class>.
-I just packaged it as an NPM module, but I might bring more changes to it with time.
+I just package it as an NPM module, and will keep syncing the two repos.

 * [instantiation perfs] (http://jsperf.com/moo-resig-ender-my)
 * [inheritance perfs - calling super constructor] (http://jsperf.com/moo-resig-ender-my/2)